Advocacy & memberships

-Cenovus shall not participate in improper intervention in political processes and, as of March 1, 2017, nor shall it make financial contributions or contributions in kind to political parties, committees or their representatives.
-Illicit or improper payments to public officials are strictly prohibited.
+Cenovus respects the political process and may make financial contributions to political parties, committees, and their representatives in jurisdictions where Cenovus conducts business or where there may be an impact on Cenovus’s business, and where such contributions are allowed by law.
 Our employees, contractors and Board directors may choose to become involved in political activities as long as they undertake these activities on their own behalf and may, on a personal level, give to any political party or candidate.
 Reimbursement by the company is prohibited.

 Conflicts of interest